Border procedure (border and transit zones)

 Waiting zones are located between the arrival and departure points and passport control.
 The law provides that they may include, within or close to the station, port or airport, or next to an arrival area, one or several places for accommodation, offering hotel-type facilities to the foreign nationals concerned.
 In some areas such as Roissy or Marseille, the waiting zone is a facility separate from the airport, meaning that the asylum seeker is transported there to follow the procedure (see section on Place of Detention).

 Since 2015, around 70% to 80% of all applications made at the border were made at Roissy airport and 10 to 12% at Orly airport.
 By way of illustration, in 2021, 86.9% of all border procedures were lodged at Roissy airport, and 5.2% at Orly airport.
-A slight increase in the number of applications made at the border in Overseas France has been noted in 2018 and 2019, mainly due to arrival of several ships from Sri Lanka and Indonesia to the Réunion Island.[18]
+A slight increase in the number of applications made at the border in Overseas France was noted in 2018 and 2019, mainly due to arrival of several ships from Sri Lanka and Indonesia to the Réunion Island.[22]
 In 2021, Marseille was the third main waiting zone with 3% of all applications at the border made in this place.
-More recent statistics on the year 2022 were not available at the time of writing of this report.
+In 2022, Roissy airport remains by far the one where the most procedures are carried out (70%) but the ad hoc waiting zone created in Toulon for arrival of Ocean viking at the end of the year take the second position with 7,7% of all asylum applications at the border this year.
+7,5% of applications were made at three other places (Orly airport, Lyon airport, Marseille port).[23]

 Time limits in the border procedure